| |

 *Controlled substances are regulated by state and federal

-laws that are designed to prevent addiction, abuse, physical
+laws designed to prevent addiction, abuse, physical

 and mental harm, and illegal trafficking thereof.
 Such